How to Take Professional Looking Product Photos Without Being a Professional Photographer

 2. Snapseed (mobile)

 Popular among any would-be photographer for editing on the go.
 You can use overlays, edit brightness, contrast, and shadows.
-You can even make more specific edits like increasing the way a certain color looks or adding effects to your images.
+You can even make more specific edits like altering the way a certain color looks or adding effects to your images.
 It is very simple to use and it is free.

 3. Photoshop (mobile and desktop)